 - Single flavor option

-4. Greenies Teenie Dental Dog Treats Small Breeds
+4. Greenies Teenie Dental Treats for Small Breeds

-Small dogs and those with sensitive mouths need dental treats that are gentle yet effective.
-Regular chews can be too hard or large, making daily oral care difficult for these pets.
+Small dogs and those with sensitive mouths need dental treats that are easy to chew yet effective at cleaning.
+Hard or oversized treats can be uncomfortable or even unsafe for these pets.

-- Natural ingredients: Includes vitamins, minerals, and nutrients for added health support
+- Natural ingredients: Made with vitamins, minerals, and nutrients

 - Natural ingredients

-5. Greenies Regular Adult Dental Dog Treats Medium Breeds
+5. Greenies Regular Dental Dog Treats for Medium Breeds

-Compared to other options, Greenies Regular focus on daily use and balanced texture for medium dogs.
-The main tradeoff is that they're not suitable for very small or very large breeds.
+Compared to smaller or larger Greenies, this treat prioritizes balanced daily care for medium dogs.
+The main tradeoff is that it's not suitable for very small or very large breeds, so proper sizing is important.

 - Natural ingredients